different-ai/file-organizer-2000/README.md

 This repository contains the code for the Obsidian plugin "File Organizer 2000".
 This plugin auto-organizes your files, starting with images.
 It uses GPT Vision to automatically convert your images into text.
 You can use it for OCR, but it goes also beyond that.

 ⚠️ ALPHA Highly experimental

 ### Features

-- Automatically processes newly created image files in supported formats (png, jpeg, gif, webp, jpg).
+- Automatically processes newly media files .
 - Uses GPT Vision to extract text from images and create a markdown file with the extracted content.
 - The markdown file is named using a title generated by GPT-3.5-turbo.
-- The markdown file includes a link to the original image.
+- Supports audio and images.

+## Use Case
+- Record a voice memo on your iphone and automatically get it transcribed inside of Obsidian.
+[You can use this shortcut to make it easier](https://www.icloud.com/shortcuts/36299c16415d4d0e9acfd32eaae4f3f6)

-### Videos
+### Demo

 > Example shows how FileOrganizer2000 automatically detects a new image and adds it inside `/Processed` with an annotation.